 Sow the seeds in spring or fall in a well-draining potting mix and keep the soil slightly moist.
 Germination usually takes two weeks.
 Transplant the seedlings into individual pots after the first or second year.

 Remove offsets when they have started developing their roots.
 Water sparingly until the plants have rooted and show signs of growth.

 Unlike Haworthia and Haworthiopsis, these succulents are not as easy to propagate from leaves.

 Pests and Diseases of Tulista

 Tulistas are generally free of most pests.
-The one exception is mealybugs, which can be a common problem but easily resolved by physical removal or with standard houseplant insecticides.
+The exception is mealybugs, which can be a problem that is easily resolved by physical removal or standard houseplant insecticides.

 - Back to genus Tulista